top of page

 Acne isn't a single condition, it's a symptom of multiple underlying processes.
 Successful treatment requires identifying which factors drive YOUR acne, then addressing them systematically.
 This is medical acne management, not trial-and-error with drugstore products.

-Available at our Bedford, NH & Lynnfield, MA locations
+Available at our Bedford, NH location

 The Four Pillars of Acne Pathogenesis: